 -ENORMOUS tilting, stalling Samoan Drop.

 -While the opponent struggles to their feet, Hayes will jog in place in the corner, getting all pumped up, then charge forward and absolutely decapitate them with a lariat, which causes him to awkwardly somersault out, maybe crashing into the opposite turnbuckle/ropes.

 -A series of big, flashy right hands.
 Then, when the opponent is dazed, Hayes will spin his forearm around comically before delivering an over-the-top, Popeye-style haymaker.

 -Timber!!: Here's your chance to have some fun with an over-sell.
 If Hayes takes a HARD shot to the head of any kind, he'll pause, go cross-eyed, wobble and stagger a bit, maybe hold up a finger to say something, then go tall and stiff before slowly falling over and landing hard on his back like a giant Doerner Fir being cut down in Oregon.
+Think of the "Flair Flop" for comparison.
 Be creative and go nuts.

 *Also see the finisher section below.
 Almost all of them can double as signature/trademark moves.
 He's also brand new to the big leagues and still establishing these spots.

 FINISHERS! *Note: any of these can double as a signature move and don't need to be reserved as a "finisher," with the exception of The Super Massive.
 You'll also see Hayes combine them for extra fan service, or use one as a setup for another.
 Example, he may hit the Flash Point and move directly into the setup for The Epoch while they're on the mat.
 Or a Flash Point followed by the Northwest Necktie, Northwest Necktie followed by The Epoch...you get the point.